Align Your Content With What People Are Searching For

 The more variations we try, the more ideas we’ll have for content, and we can be confident that there is search volume behind every query because they’re all generated from questions which are actually being asked.
 Doing this manually is a long-winded approach, though, as you’re working through suggestions one by one.

 Answer The Public is, essentially, an automated autocomplete tool; it follows the same process we’ve just outlined to identify potential topics for content, trying out different variations of your keywords.
+This allows you to complete your research far faster than you would manually, often with more detailed, sophisticated results.
 The results are then displayed, separated according to the variations used to create them: the “whys” are separated from the “hows”, and shown in a downloadable image (a great touch that makes these results easy to integrate into presentations).

-Answer the Public also generates suggestions based on prepositions, such as “like”, “versus”, “with” and “without”, as well as an alphabetical search which adds letters to the original query, listing the most common queries which use each letter.
+Answer the Public’s keyword research tool also generates suggestions based on prepositions, such as “like”, “versus”, “with” and “without”, as well as an alphabetical search which adds letters to the original query, listing the most common queries which use each letter.

 Top of the Topics

-Answer the Public will give you plenty of potential topics, but you don’t need hundreds of ideas, just a few great ones.
+Answer the Public, sometimes referred to as Ask The Public, will give you plenty of potential topics, but you don’t need hundreds of ideas, just a few great ones.
 Separating the wheat from the chaff is the next step, by choosing the topics which will provide you with the most benefit.
+Not every question being asked will require you to create content answering it, so it is important to identify the searches that have value for your website, and are likely to engage with what you have to offer.

 Step 1: Select a relevant topic